-Anderlecht still without Kompany for Vercauteren's debut as coach
+Kompany still injured as new coach makes Anderlecht debut

-Vincent Kompany will not be fit enough for Anderlecht’s match against Saint-Trond on Sunday at 6 p.m., the club’s first fixture with Frank Vercauteren as trainer.
+Vincent Kompany will not be fit enough for Anderlecht’s match against Saint-Trond on Sunday, the club’s first fixture with Frank Vercauteren as coach.

 The new coach explained at a news conference on Friday that the Red Devil needed to recover completely from his hamstring injury before coming back onto the field.

-Kompany sustained the injury on 25 September, during the Belgian Cup match at Beerschot.
+Kompany sustained the injury on 25 September, during the Belgian Cup game at Beerschot.

 Vercauteren also announced that Samir Nasri, who received a groin injury against Charleroi just before the international break, will be unavailable for 4 to 8 weeks.